wasxxm/Sequence-Cancelable-Stream-Processor/Readme.md

 ### Key Features

-- **Concurrency Management**: The solution handles up to any number of chunks being processed simultaneously.
+- **Concurrency Management**: The solution handles up to any number of chunks being processed simultaneously, with a concurrency pool limit of 3.
 - **Efficient Processing**: Cancelable chunks are skipped, and non-cancelable chunks are processed immediately once their timeouts elapse.
+- **Simulated Failures**: A failure simulation mechanism is included to test how the system handles chunk processing failures.
 - **Clear Logging**: The output clearly logs which chunks are skipped and which are processed.